Tom Thomson smoking a pipe in a canoe.

 This was a time of great change in the world with the First World War raging in Europe.
 As Thomson continued to paint in the North, he become interested in the subtle changes all around him.
 Thomson documented changes in the season, shifts in the weather and changes in the light over the day; for him these were exciting changes.

-Many of Thomson’s paintings from Georgian Bay and Algonquin Park strike an interesting balance; his imagery is at once innovative, but rooted in careful observation.
-His artwork changed dramatically: from painting every detail in an almost photographic manner in his earlier work, to capturing the true spirit of the landscape around him.
-Within a six-year period, he had developed a strong personal style of bold colour combinations, expressive brush strokes and unique images of the Northern landscape.
+Many of Thomson’s paintings from Georgian Bay and Algonquin Park strike an interesting balance; his imagery is at once innovative but rooted in careful observation.
+His artwork changed dramatically: from painting every detail in an almost photographic manner in his earlier work to capturing the true spirit of the landscape around him.
+Within a six-year period, he developed a strong personal style of bold colour combinations, expressive brush strokes, and unique images of the Northern landscape.

 Art historians have noted that Thomson paintings from this period show the artist’s appreciation of the rugged beauty of Algonquin Park.
-The bold immediacy of his sketches was to define a new style of painting that would be attributed as uniquely Canadian and would shape how generations of people think about the Canadian landscape.
+The bold immediacy of his sketches defined a new style of painting that would be attributed to being uniquely Canadian and would shape how generations of people think about the Canadian landscape.

 Tom Thomson died sometime between July 8, when he was last seen, and July 16, 1917, when his body was found floating in Canoe Lake.
 The cause of death was recorded as accidental drowning.